Christian Everhard, Prince of East Frisia

-Life
+Early life

+Born into the ruling family of East Frisia, Christian Everhard was born as the third child and only son of George Christian, Prince of East Frisia and his wife, Duchess Christine Charlotte of Württemberg.

+Biography

 Before taking office, Everhard spent much time abroad.
-Unlike some other members of the Cirksena family, he had few disputes with the Estates of East Frisia.
+Unlike some other members of the House of Cirksena, he had few disputes with the Estates of East Frisia.
 He took over the government in 1690 from his mother, who administered the country until then as his guardian and regent.
 He quickly settled some disputes with the Estates, consolidating the peace, and bringing him the nickname "the peaceable".

 Everhard was considered prudent, tolerant and pious.
 Like his mother, he allowed the presence of the Reformed Church although he himself was Lutheran.
 He approved an inheritance treaty with the Guelph elector Ernest Augustus of Brunswick-Lüneburg.
-The treaty was subsequently rejected by the emperor, who instead accepted a claim by Brandenburg and ruled that if the Cirksena family were to die out, Brandenburg would inherit East Frisia.
+The treaty was subsequently rejected by the emperor, who instead accepted a claim by Brandenburg and ruled that if the House of Cirksena were to die out, Brandenburg would inherit East Frisia.
 Based on this ruling, Prussia occupied East Frisia when the Cirksena died out in 1744.

 Everhard was sickly since childhood, and was accompanied on his travels by his personal physician, Eberhard Bacmeister.
 Everhard died in 1708, at a young age, like many Cirksena.
 He was succeeded by his second son George Albert.

 Marriage and issue

-Prince Christian Everhard was married to Eberhadine Sophie of Oettingen-Oettingen (born: 16 August 1666; died 30 October 1700), a daughter of Albert Ernst I of Oettingen-Oettingen.
+Prince Christian Everhard was married to Princess Eberhardine Sophie of Oettingen-Oettingen (born: 16 August 1666; died 30 October 1700), a daughter of Albert Ernest I, Prince of Öttingen-Öttingen (1642-1683) and his first wife, Duchess Christine Friederike of Württemberg (1644-1674).
 The couple had the following children: